Planning ahead to start saving and budgeting for any purchases you want to make for the holidays might help reduce stress and overspending.

-- Train and business tickets, fuel and toll charges for trips to see the family
+- Train and bus tickets, fuel and toll charges for trips to see the family

 - Holiday childcare and Christmas activities such as photos with Santa

-Having a buffer to cover last minute gifts for people not on your original gift list isn't a bad idea either.
+Having a buffer to cover last-minute gifts for people not on your original list is something to consider.